 The instant asset write off is a tax deduction that reduces the amount of tax your business has to pay.
 It enables your business to claim a deduction for depreciating assets in the year the asset was purchased and used (or installed ready to use).
 If your business is likely to make a tax loss for the year then the bigger deduction might not provide any short-term benefit to you.

-This article originally appeared in Your Knowledge by Knowledge Shop and was updated in February 2020 to reflect the new thresholds now in place.
+This article originally appeared in Your Knowledge by Knowledge Shop and was updated in May 2025 to reflect the new dates and thresholds now in place.

 Disclaimer